jupyter-book/jupyter-book/docs/tutorial/mystmd.md

 See [](xref:guide/typography) to learn in depth about all typographical elements.
 The [](xref:guide/commonmark) page also includes demos and examples of all CommonMark syntax.
 :::

-## Directives and Roles
+## Directives and roles

 Directives are multi-line containers that include an identifier, arguments, options, and content.
 Examples include [admonitions](xref:guide/admonitions), [figures](xref:guide/figures), and [equations](xref:guide/math).
 At its simplest, you can use directives using a "fence" (either [back-ticks or colons](xref:guide#example-fence)) and the name of the directive enclosed in braces (`{name}`).

 For example, try editing the following <xref:guide/directives#directive-figure> directive, you can center the figure with an `:align: center` option or change the `colons` for `backticks`.

 ```{myst}